 Timestamping resolution shall be 1ms or better.
+Times across the plant relays shall be synchronised.

 Events shall be stored in non-volatile memory on a first-in, first-out basis.
 The highest level of user access shall be required to delete logged events, and this deletion itself shall be logged.